 Studying Korean proves our scholars can learn anything if they choose to work hard at it, and it makes them unique.
-Our scholars are some of the only African-American and Latino students in the nation learning Korean.
+Our scholars are among the only African-American and Latino students in the nation learning Korean.

 Seth Andrew founded Democracy Prep in 2005 to ensure that every single student will work hard, go to college, and change the world.
 Much of the school design and philosophy is based on his experience teaching English in South Korea.